 Garfield Township conducted an existing land use survey in 2022.
-The top categories of land use in the Township are Single-Family Residential (~25%) and Agricultural (~19%).
-The existing land use survey helps to illustrate the current development patterns in the Township.
+According to this survey, the top categories of land use in the Township are Single-Family Residential (~25%) and Agricultural (~19%).
+The existing land use survey helps to illustrate current development patterns in the Township.